bpi/bhq_translation/misrp.md

 ### Stimulus planning
 The lists below are the sounds used in the English version of BrainHQ.
 You will need to produce an equivalent set in your language.
 Once you have generated a potential list of stimuli to record, please send it to Posit Science for review.
 Only after the lists are approved by Posit should the recordings be made.

---It is recommended that a person with experitise in linguistics produce the lists.--
+__It is recommended that a person with experitise in linguistics produce these lists.__

 ###Male and female sets of recordings required.
 We require the total set of stimuli to be recorded twice -- one using a male voice and the other using a female voice.